 - Wipe out the wok and set it over medium-high heat with the peanut oil.
 Add the onions, stir-frying until slightly softened, 3-4 minutes.
 Add the garlic and ginger; sauté an additional minute.
 Add the meat back to the pan along with the mushrooms and bamboo shoots; continue to stir-fry until the cabbage has wilted down somewhat.

-- Mix the vinegar, soy sauce, fish sauce, sesame oil, brown sugar, and sambal, and add to the wok.
+- Mix the vinegar, soy sauce, fish sauce, sesame oil, brown sugar, 5-spice powder, and sambal; add the mixture to the wok.
 Stir well to combine.

 - Dish up and garnish with cilantro (unless you’re a hater).
 Enjoy!

 WORK AHEAD: you can prep all of your vegetables in advance.
 I chop and mince all the veggies the night before and refrigerate them in plastic containers, placing the vegetables that are added simultaneously into the same container.
 Although I haven't tried prepping the cabbage leaves in advance, I'm sure you could keep them in the fridge and give them a 15 to 30-second nuke in the microwave.

 Nutrition Information:Yield: 6 Serving Size: 1 grams

 Amount Per Serving: Unsaturated Fat: 0g